gabrielucas/movie-catalog/README.md

   - ```@for {}``` with the ```$index``` implicit variabel to iterate objects and arrays;
   - ```@defer``` to defer loading of the ```<app-poster />``` component, which contains large images, until the user needs it.
 - Lazy loading router-based;
-- Unit tests with Jasmine and Karma.
+- Unit tests with Jasmine and Karma;
-- CSS animations
+- CSS animations.

+This application was hosted on Vercel and can be accessed at [Movie Catalog API](https://movie-catalog-by-lucas-viana.vercel.app/)

 ## Requirements